onflow/cadence/tools/docgen/test/outputs/index.md

 ```cadence
 func bar(name String, bytes [Int8]): bool
 ```
 This is a bar function, with a return type

+Parameters:
- @param name: The name.
-Must be a string
+  - name : _The name.
+Must be a string_
- @param bytes: Content
- @returns Validity
+  - bytes : _Content to be validated_

+Returns: Validity of the content

 ---